-Purchasing a crane rental is not cheap.
-Nothing involving large construction equipment ever is!
-Your money has tremendous value, and you do not want to spend it in the wrong place.
-Doing your research ahead of time can really save you a lot of trouble later on down the line.
-Here are some of the things we recommend looking into before deciding on a service provider for your crane or other construction equipment.
+Renting or buying industrial machinery is not cheap.
+Nothing worth the investment ever is!
+Your money has tremendous value, and the last thing you want is to spend it in the wrong place.
+Doing your research ahead of time can save you a lot of trouble later on.
+Here are some tips we gave our own clients before they decided on a crane service provider.

-Depending on your timeline, you may want to prioritize certain crane providers over others.
-Whether you have a longer-term project with a flexible time frame, or your project requires immediate service, checking the availability of the contractors is crucial.
+Depending on your timeline, you may want to prioritize certain contractors over others.
+Whether you have a longer-term project with a flexible time frame, or your project requires immediate service, checking the availability of the crane provider is crucial.
 Keep in mind that not all companies provide both forms of services.
-So knowing which companies can accommodate your timeline can help you to keep your list of potentials short and relevant.
+Therefore, knowing which companies can accommodate your timeline helps you keep your list of potentials short and relevant.

 3. Check Proof of Insurance

 This is perhaps one of the most important tips we can provide.
-Every crane service worthy of their reputation can (and should) show you proof of insurance upon your request.
-No one wants to risk working with a company without full insurance coverage from a reputable insurance company.
+Every company worthy of their reputation can (and should) show you proof of insurance upon your request.
+No one wants to risk working with someone without full insurance coverage from a reputable insurance company.
 Accidents do happen, and they can cause a significant amount of damage.
 Without insurance, the company wouldn’t provide any compensation for the damages and that burden would fall to you.

 Every state has its own laws regarding crane operation, especially when it comes to the open/public spaces.
 Since most cranes are highly visible, it’s likely that local officials will ask to see the permits and proper qualifications to conduct the project.
 As such, the crane service provider should know the local laws for your area.
 They should also be able to offer guidance through the necessary steps.
 This helps ensure the project is executed in the most professional and safest manner possible, and helps you avoid the possible fines and hazards.

-If you do not know what sort of crane you need, try speaking to someone on staff at the crane service provider.
-Tell them what kind of project you have, and what type of crane would best fit your project.
+If you’re not sure what sort of crane you need, contact a specialist.
+Tell them what kind of project you have, and they should tell you what type of crane would best fit your project.
 Then, once you have one opinion, get another.
 And another.
-Do this several times, and see what these different experts have told you.
+Do this several times, and see what these different experts tell you.
 They will most likely tell you that you need one of the following:

 - Hydraulic Crane: Use for heavy lifting projects; typically named based on how much weight they can handle